renovate-bot/khulnasoft-lab-_-AiExec/docs/docs/Components/components-io.md

 ### Send chat messages with the API

-The **Chat Input** component is often the entry point for passing messages to the Langflow API.
+The **Chat Input** component is often the entry point for passing messages to the Aiexec API.
-To send the same example messages programmatically to your Langflow server, do the following:
+To send the same example messages programmatically to your Aiexec server, do the following:

-1. To get your Langflow endpoint, click **Publish**, and then click **API access**.
+1. To get your Aiexec endpoint, click **Publish**, and then click **API access**.
 2. Copy the command from the **cURL** tab, and then paste it in your terminal.
 It looks similar to this:
 ```text